 - Changing the projection of the nose (how far the nose projects past the top lip)

 We specialise in these cosmetic surgeries.
-While, some of these surgeries sound quite technical, we’ll listen to your needs and then explain everything to you in layman terms so you can assess your options.
-Our goal is for you to be happy with your rhinoplasty and experience the life-changing effects that they can have when performed professionally according to your requirements.
+While some of these surgeries sound quite technical, we’ll listen to your needs and then explain everything to you in layman terms so you can assess your options.
+Our goal at LINIA is for you to be happy with your rhinoplasty, and for you to experience the life-changing effects that Rhinoplasty’s can have when performed professionally according to your requirements.

 You can book your free consultation with one of our surgeons by clicking here, filling out the form on this page or calling us now on 0800 170 71 71